Review: "The First Total War: Napoleon's Europe and the Birth of Warfare As We Know It"

-This style of warfare, though practical in its overall effectiveness, was not without faults, however.
+This style of warfare -- although practical in its overall effectiveness -- was not without faults, however.
 While effective on the field of battle, Bell demonstrates that “total war” greatly affected civilian populations as more and more people fell victim to atrocities committed by invading armies and troops.
-This new style of combat also helped create great animosity among conquered populations, and led to an even more deadly and treacherous form of fighting—guerrilla warfare.
-Because of the effectiveness of this new style of fighting, however, Bell asserts that modern day combat still borrows heavily from the principles of total war established during the French Revolution.
+This new style of combat also helped create great animosity among conquered populations, and led to an even more deadly and treacherous form of fighting --guerrilla warfare -- in which smaller forces were afforded an opportunity to inflict great damage on larger and more capable adversaries with minimal casualty rates.
+Because of the effectiveness of these new styles of combat, Bell asserts that modern day military-tactics still borrow heavily from the principles of total war established during the French Revolution.

-Whereas the French Revolution is the event that destroyed the old political systems of governing and the honor-based style of fighting, Bell also clearly demonstrates that Napoleon played a key role in spreading this new style of combat to the European continent.
+Whereas the French Revolution helped destroy aristocratic styles of governance (as well as the honor-based style of fighting that accompanied it), Bell also clearly demonstrates that Napoleon played a key role in spreading the notion of "total war" to the European continent.
 Without him, such notions of brutality may have never spread as far as they did.
 As his army conquered more and more countries and populations, Bell makes it very clear that Napoleon’s idea of warfare quickly permeated the minds of political leaders and civilians across Europe.
-Once these ideas took hold, Bell effectively demonstrates that there was no turning back to the old style of fighting.
+Once these ideas took hold, Bell effectively demonstrates that there was no turning back to the former styles of fighting.
 To this day, especially throughout the 20th Century, the concept of total war remains forever embedded in the strategies of military generals, rebel groups, and political leaders worldwide.

 Overall, I give this book a 4/5 Star rating and highly recommend it to individuals interested in the history of France, the French Revolution, 18th-19th Century Warfare, and military strategies.
 This was a really fun and interesting read, to say the least!